Comparison

 Action steps No Yes — prioritized

-Data source API Real UI
+Data source API Real browser sessions

 Ongoing monitoring Yes No (re-audit when needed)